Fix a stuck broken-off Apple Lightning cable connector tip!

 A Google search came up with several possible solutions, some of which suggested super-gluing the broken piece to a cut ziptie or wires.
 I tried the ziptie+glue, but just couldn’t get a strong enough bond to yank the piece out.
 (On a side note, I didn’t have the same issue gluing my fingers together! ;-) Of course, you also have to be very careful not to get the glue elsewhere and ruin the connector.
 I do not recommend using glue.
 What worked for me involved something much more simple: a baby diaper safety pin.

 You can try to use something like a sewing needle or even a thumbtack, but believe me, the diaper pin works the best because they are long, strong and you can comfortably put some needed pressure on the point.
 I found a pack of them for a couple bucks at the grocery store in the baby diaper aisle.
 You’ll probably need more than one as they tend to get dull and bend as you use them.
 I also suggest you get some good tweezers that have a small pinching point.
 The hole is very small so larger tweezers will be of little help.
+One of the commenters used nail clippers to grab pieces sticking out.
+Depending on your circumstances, this might work well if you don’t press too hard and clip the piece off.

 Before you start, it helps to understand the layout of things.
 First off, the contacts for the connector on the iPad are flush against one of the long sides of the hole.
 As such, you want to stay away from the long sides and work in the center of the hole.
 You don’t want to accidentally mess up the contacts.